Nori Seaweed Wraps Recipe with Spicy Tahini Drizzle

 What are nori wraps made of?

-Nori wraps are sheets of dark green seaweed made from different varieties of red algae.
-In addition to using them to make sushi (like these delicious Beefshi Hand Rolls!), you can shred nori and add it to miso soup and many other Asian dishes to add some delicious umami flavor.
+Nori wraps are sheets of dark green seaweed made from various red algae.
+In addition to using them to make sushi (like these delicious Beefshi Hand Rolls!), you can shred nori and add it to miso soup and many other Asian dishes for delicious umami flavor.

 Where can I buy nori wraps?

-In addition to Asian grocery stores, most natural grocery stores like Whole Foods and Sprouts carry nori wraps.
-I also like to stock up and buy mine for a discount at Thrive Market (affiliate link)
+In addition to Asian grocery stores, most natural grocery stores, such as Whole Foods and Sprouts, carry nori wraps.

 Are nori wraps healthy?